Skip to main content

 Arrangement: This collection is arranged in four series by document type.
 The series are: Awards, 1970-1980; Miscellaneous, 1995; Photographs, ca. 1920-1995; and Printed Materials, 1934-1992.

 Provenance: The materials in this collection were removed from Bryan’s office in the Jefferson Standard Building.
-They were donated by the Joseph M. Bryan Estate after his death and assigned the accession numbers 1995.162.1-13.
+They were donated by the Joseph M. Bryan Estate after his death and assigned the accession numbers 1995.142.1 and 1995.162.1-13.

 Processing: This collection was organized and the finding aid was prepared by intern Kate Hayworth in June 2013.